BCODMO/migration_scripts/generate_datapackages/README.md

 Dataset IDs to note:

 - Dataset 2472 has non utf-8 encoded character in it, so we ignore it for the purpose of unique stuff (it won't load into pandas)
+- Dataset 2321 has non utf-8 encoded character, skip ENTIRELY for now because it won't dump